aarxshi/rainfall_tabpfn/README.md

 # Rainfall Forecast Adjustment using TabPFN

 This project demonstrates how rainfall forecast accuracy can be improved using TabPFN — a transformer-based meta-learning model for tabular data.
-It aligns with GSoC themes involving machine learning, open environmental data, and climate informatics.
+It involves machine learning, open environmental data, and climate informatics.

 ---